victger/Gamewave/README.md

 In a **production environment**, scraping would occur in headless mode to improve performance, especially when running in a Docker container.
 However, **headless mode** hides the browser, making it impossible to visually track what the ChromeDriver is doing.

+Click on the image to watch the video on Youtube :

 [![Watch the demo on YouTube](https://img.youtube.com/vi/9tXtv_e9zHI/maxresdefault.jpg)](https://www.youtube.com/watch?v=9tXtv_e9zHI)

 ### Key Components: